 Dogs have long been considered man’s best friend, but some generations took that to heart a bit more than others.
 When it comes to pet ownership, baby boomers make up 37% of all dog owners.
 Although that is not the majority, it is a sizable chunk of all dog owners.
 Where previous generations could take … Continue reading A Dog is a Baby Boomer’s Best Friend

-This guest post was originally published on HVMN by Nate Martins The ketogenic diet gained popularity through the weight loss community.
+By Nate Martins | The ketogenic diet gained popularity through the weight loss community.
 It’s a low-carb (often 25g per day), high-fat diet triggering the body to burn fat for energy instead of carbohydrates.
-With increased popularity, there has also been an increase in keto-naysayers; they think it’s … Continue reading All your doubts about KETO, vanquished
+With increased popularity, there has also been an increase in keto-naysayers; they think it’s a dangerous fad fueled by the common … Continue reading All your doubts about KETO, vanquished